uphex/uphex-rfcs/000-data-streams.md

 rendered, a CombineStreams job is dispatched to add all new streams known to the system.

-Existing observations will be migrated to input data points and converted to observations once streams are in place.
+Existing observations are migrate to input data points and converted to observations once streams are in place.